glaisne/Presentations/Server2019_NetworkImprovements/Outline.md

    * Once encryption is configured, the network is encrypted in addition to any application level encryption https://docs.microsoft.com/en-us/windows-server/networking/sdn/vnet-encryption/sdn-config-vnet-encryption
  * Network performance improvements for virtual workloads
-   * Maximizes the network throughput to virtuam machines without requiring you to constantly tune or over provision your host.
+   * Maximizes the network throughput to virtual machines without requiring you to constantly tune or over provision your host.
    * Receive Segment Coalescing the vSwitch (Windows Server 2019 & Windows 10, version 1809)
      * Coalesces multiple TCP segments into a larger segment before data traversing the vSwitch.
    * Dynamic Virtual Machine Multi-Queue (VMMQ)